Yevfimiy Putyatin: Later years

-After his return to Russia on August 26, 1858, Putyatin was promoted to admiral and was assigned as an attaché to London.
-He published a book on the subject of maritime training academies, and was appointed Minister of Education on July 2, 1861.
+After his return to Russia on 26 August 1858, Putyatin was promoted to admiral and was assigned as an attaché to London.
+He published a book on the subject of maritime training academies, and was appointed Minister of Education on 2 July 1861.
 While in this position, he conducted a number of reforms, including compulsory attendance at lectures.

 More controversially, he decided to turn primary education over to the scope of the Russian Orthodox Church by decreeing that teachers needed to have graduated from a two-year seminary.
-This led to rioting at a number of cities, and Putyatin was relieved of his post on January 6, 1862.
+This led to rioting at a number of cities, and Putyatin was relieved of his post on 6 January 1862.
 However, he was also made an honorary member of the Russian Academy of Sciences and a member of the State Council of Imperial Russia.

 During his trip to London in 1845, Putyatin married Mary Knowles (1823-1879), whose father was a high-ranking naval official.
 They had three sons and three daughters.
-On the death of his wife on December 18, 1879, Putyatin left Russia for Paris.
-He was awarded the Order of St Andrew in May 1883, and died in Paris later that year in October.
+On the death of his wife on 18 December 1879, Putyatin left Russia for Paris.
+He was awarded the Order of St Andrew in May 1883, and died in Paris five months later, aged 79.